 Disciplined Agile Supports Tactical Agility at Scale

-An important feature of the Disciplined Agile (DA) framework is that it provides a foundation from which to scale agile solution delivery at a tactical level.
-The framework does this in several manners, including its:
+An important feature of the Disciplined Agile (DA) toolkit is that it provides a foundation from which to scale agile solution delivery at a tactical level.
+The framework does this in several manners, including: